s6ruby/universum/WHITEPAPER.md

 The point and value is using bitcoin for (decentralized person-to-person) payments, payments, payments and not for HODLing.

+Remember the promises of banking the unbanked or free (or less than 1% low-fee) person-to-person payment transactions and on and on.
+FAIL.
+FAIL.
+FAIL.

 Where's the consenus to make bitcoin better?
 Insane / lunatic proof-of-work mining difficulty.
 Centralized mining pools.
  And on and on.
 New currencies will take over.
 Thanks to bitcoin for showing what's possible.
 The bitcoin show is over.
-Old gold bugs HODLing old "fossilized" tech waiting for a get-rich / too the moon miracle.
+Old gold bugs HODLing old "fossilized" tech waiting for a get-rich / to the moon miracle.